 Know If Your Feature Launch Is Actually Working

-Upload a file or connect your database.
-Your first dashboard, in under 5 minutes.
+Upload a file or connect your database — 100 credits free, no credit card.
+Your first dashboard ships in under 5 minutes.

 No credit card required